forrestjs/forrestjs/gitbook/howto/my-first-rest-api/010-fastify-app-scaffold/README.md

 Once the app is running, you should test it at the following urls:

 - http://localhost:8080
-  (this should yield a 404 as there is no configure route, yet.)
+  (this should yield a 404 as there is no route configured yet)
 - http://localhost:8080/healthz
   (this should yield an health check status message, as provided by the `fastifyHealthz` service)